First-Time Home Buyer Mistakes to Avoid

 Preparation becomes an investment itself.

-Common Buyer Issues and Risks
+Common Buyer Risks

 Many first timers assume their credit score is good enough, failing to check or improve it before mortgage shopping.
 This leads to higher interest rates or loan denials.
 Others focus on monthly payment alone, ignoring total loan costs or loan term variations.
 The result?
 30-year mortgages turning into decade-long financial burdens.